Mapping Future Imaginaries – Global

 Dr Nikoleta Zampaki

-Nikoleta is Dr. in Modern Greek Literature at the Faculty of Philology of National and Kapodistrian University of Athens (Greece).
+Nikoleta is a Postdoctoral Researcher at the Faculty of Philology of National and Kapodistrian University of Athens (Greece).
 Her disciplines are the Environmental Humanities, Posthumanities, Digital Humanities, and Comparative Literature.
-She is Associate and Managing Editor at the Journal of Ecohumanism.
-Her forthcoming work, co-edited with her Professor and Supervisor, Ms. Peggy Karpouzou, is Symbiotic Posthumanist Ecologies in Western Literature, Philosophy and Art.
-Towards Theory and Practice (Berlin: Peter Lang, 2023).
+She is an Associate and Managing Editor in Ecokritike, Series Editor of the “Exeter Studies in Environmental Humanities.
+Past, Present and Future Econarratives” (University of Exeter Press) and co-Editor of the book series “Posthumanities and Citizenship Futures” (Rowman & Littlefield).

 Contact me: nikzamp@phil.uoa.gr